Asian markets extend Wall St rally after US data and ahead of Fed

 The gains helped claw back some of the hefty losses suffered last week after disappointing results from tech titans Tesla and Alphabet caused panic-selling among investors who had piled into the sector this year.

-Fed chief Jerome Powell sparked a rally in markets earlier in the month when he said decision-makers did not need to see the reading hit two percent before moving.
+Fed chief Jerome Powell sparked a rally in markets this month when he said decision-makers did not need to see the reading hit two percent before moving.

 The bank is due to make an announcement Wednesday, ahead of the release of the closely watched non-farm payrolls report Friday.